The language of logic. Natural and artificial languages. For or against artificial languages

 · sensible

-critical role in the history of lexicography Soviet era played the four-volume "Explanatory Dictionary of the Russian Language" edited by D. N. Ushakov, published in 1934-1940.
-In the dictionary, numbering 85,289 words, many issues of normalizing the Russian language, streamlining word usage, shaping, and pronunciation were resolved.
-Dictionary built on vocabulary works of art, journalism, scientific literature.
+The most important role in the history of lexicography Soviet era played the four-volume "Explanatory Dictionary of the Russian Language" edited by D. N. Ushakov, published in 1934-1940.
+In the dictionary, which contains 85,289 words, many issues of normalization of the Russian language, ordering of word usage, formation, and pronunciation have been resolved.
+The dictionary is built on vocabulary works of art, journalism, scientific literature.

 · dialect and regional dictionaries